VA Approved Condos in Pennsylvania: Requirements and Guidelines

 VA's Flexibility on Missing Documents

-If the HOA can't produce a reserve study, the VA typically doesn't require it (unlike FHA).
-If some financial documents are missing, the VA lender may allow you to proceed with a written explanation.
-This flexibility makes VA loans more workable for condos with less-organized HOAs.
+If the HOA cannot produce a reserve study, the VA typically does not require it, unlike FHA.
+If some financial documents prove missing, the VA lender may permit proceeding with a written explanation.
+This flexibility renders VA loans more workable for condos with less-organized HOAs.

 Potential Issues That Could Prevent VA Approval